AlexPerson/shopping_app/README.md

 All in all, this test was a great challenge and a nice way to jump back into Rails.
 I had never even created a shopping cart before!
 It’s not real flashy but not too bad for a night’s work.

+To run this app...

+Clone the repository.

+Run bundle install.

+Run bin/rails s from the command line.

+Open your browser to localhost:3000